Zezombye/blog/articles/overpy.md

 This is functionally the same as the if/elif/else chain, but only calculates `eventPlayer.team` once.
 But the Workshop has no `switch` statement; as such, I had to implement it manually.

-The way a switch is implemented is through a “jump table”: simply a dictionary with the offsets of each `case` statement.
+The way a switch is implemented is through a "jump table": simply a dictionary with the offsets of each `case` statement.
 Without the `switch` instruction, this is how you would do the above code in an efficient manner:

 ```
 goto loc+{